 • Image

-Whether it is an icon, a symbol, or an abstract picture, it is important to remember that the logo will need resizing to different sizes with clear and scalable definitions.
+Whether it is an icon, a symbol, or an abstract picture, it is important to remember that the logo will need to be resized to different sizes with clear and scalable definitions.

 Coca Cola logo